-A seven-year investment by the Australian government in quantum engineering launches.
+A seven-year investment by the Australian government in quantum engineering launches today.

 Current technologies, from the iPhones through to solar cells, use only a very limited subset of quantum effects.

 The $31.9 million Centre of Excellence for Engineered Quantum Systems (EQUS) will focus on building quantum machines for practical applications that use all of the weird effects of quantum physics.